mattparrilla/presentations/source/complexity-iceberg.md

     y.c[0] = 5;
     console.log(y); // { a: 1, b: 2, c: [5, 2, 3]}

-> * But you can deeply convert using both Object.freeze and any of the immutable libraries
+> * But you can deeply convert using both Object.freeze ([deepFreeze](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze#Examples)) and any of the immutable libraries.

 # Why Immutability Is A Big Deal